MtDalPizzol/webpack-starter/README.md

 npm start
 ```

-## A note on Materilize
+## A note on Materialize

-If you're planning to use Materilize, you need to know that some of its dependencies aren't designed in a way that work with Webpack.
+If you're planning to use [Materialize](http://materializecss.com/), you need to know that some of its dependencies aren't designed to work with Webpack.
 To get this working, you'll need to hack your jQuery incorporation as follows:

 **Add jQuery directly into your page:**